• Services Top

 1. Formulation and continuous improvement of information security management rules

-The Company shall encourage raising awareness of information security among its officers and employees, and provide education and training on information security.
+The Group shall encourage raising awareness of information security among its officers and employees, and provide education and training on information security.

-The Company shall strive to prevent information security incidents, and should any incident occur, the Company shall promptly take appropriate measures, including measures to prevent recurrence.
+The Group shall strive to prevent information security incidents, and should any incident occur, the Company shall promptly take appropriate measures, including measures to prevent recurrence.

 Personal Information Protection